deaedria/chatify-server/README.md

+# Chatify-Server

-## Chatify-Server
+## About

-This is a ExpressJs-based API for [frontend project](https://github.com/deaedria/chatify-react-ui.git).
-It uses PostgreSQL as its database
+Chatify is a web app that allows users create their personal account, send and search messages.
+Beside text, users can also send image.
+This is a server-side that created with Node.js and Express.js.
+It uses PostgreSQL as its database.
+[Frontend part](https://github.com/deaedria/chatify-react-ui.git) is built using React, Redux.

 ## Getting started